Building MFEM

 To start a GLVis server, open a new terminal and type

-The serial examples can be build with:
+The serial examples can be built with:

 Parallel MPI version of MFEM